-The best way for everyone to see your screen is with Reflector Teacher screen mirroring software.
+The best way for everyone to see your screen is with Reflector screen mirroring software.
 This simple app is a great tool to display visual content.
 While it doesn’t use AR/VR itself, this is the app you need if you want to wirelessly share your AR/VR experience with a large group of students.

-Reflector Teacher is an app for your computer — you can wirelessly screen mirror your phone, tablet or another computer straight to this desktop app.
+Reflector is an app for your computer — you can wirelessly screen mirror your phone, tablet or another computer straight to this desktop app.
 Connect your computer to the primary display in your classroom via cable and in seconds everyone will immerse themselves in snowy mountain ranges, exploding stars, Egyptian pyramids and more.

 - Make sure all of your devices are on the same wifi network.

-- Open Reflector Teacher on your computer and wirelessly connect your iPhone, iPad, Mac, Chromebook, Android or Windows device using built-in screen mirroring (AirPlay, Google Cast, Miracast).
+- Open Reflector on your computer and wirelessly connect your iPhone, iPad, Mac, Chromebook, Android or Windows device using built-in screen mirroring (AirPlay, Google Cast, Miracast).